cu-numcomp/spring23-community-maye7573/proposal.md

 *Write a paragraph describing what the software does and who its primary audience is.*

 Xitorch is an open-source software library for scientific computing in PyTorch.
 It provides a set of tools for solving mathematical problems, including optimization, root-finding, linear algebra, and differential equations.
-Xitorch is designed to be modular and extensible, allowing users to customize and extend its functionality to suit their needs.
+I intend to use xitorch.linalg package and experiment with the various operations provided by xitorch such as matrix multiplication, inversion, decomposition, solving linear systems of equations, and least-squares problems.

 Xitorch is inteded for people who want to work with PyTorch and need to solve mathematical problems in their work.